Trans Bhutan Trail

 - Set to be one of the greatest trekking, mountain biking and trail running routes in the world

-Join with likeminded travellers and set off on a once-in-a-lifetime adventure that will provide a positive impact to The Kingdom of Bhutan, ethical and sustainable engagement with local communities and true immersion into the unique culture of this magnificent country and some of its remotest, least-visited areas.
+- Travellers can soon set off on a once-in-a-lifetime adventure that will provide a positive impact on The Kingdom of Bhutan, ethical and sustainable engagement with local communities and true immersion into the unique culture of this magnificent country

 THE HISTORY & SIGNIFICANCE OF THE TRAIL